14 Best Places to Visit in Germany in Winter

 The Kathe Wohlfahrt Christmas Village, however, is open all year-round - so arrive in November or January and you can still enjoy the magic of the holidays as you walk around for photo opportunities next to a 16-foot-tall Christmas tree or the 12-foot-tall Nutcracker.

 The German Christmas Museum, in the heart of town, is a great place to see 19th-century Christmas tree decorations and learn more about old holiday traditions.

-To see the town's roofstops covered in snow, head over to the City Tower or walk the cobblestone streets of the Old Town square.
+To see the town's rooftops covered in snow, head over to the City Tower or walk the cobblestone streets of the Old Town square.
 The views are incredible either way.

 Located in the heart of the Black Forest, Baiersbronn is a medieval municipality with much to offer in winter.

 Chilly, snowy nights are perfect for cozying up to a fire and enjoying a hearty warm meal.
 And Baiersbronn might just be the perfect place for it, since it's home to eight Michelin-starred restaurants.

 During the day, warm up by taking to the trails — there are over 500 kilometers of them around the city.
 Once the snow gets too deep, many of them transform into snowshoeing and cross-country skiing trails.
 There are several ski lifts around the area, and children will love sledding on the many local slopes.